The Star Product in Interacting Quantum Field Theory: Graphical computations

 These calculations have used the identification of $\fA_\reg$ with $\Fcal_\reg[[\hbar]]$ defined by the quantization map $Q_\TT$.
-In order to compare results and to try to extend this to all of $\fA$, we need to use the identification defined by $\Qcal_H$.
+In order to compare results and to try to extend this to all of $\fA$, we should use the identification defined by $\Qcal_H$.
+This gives a product that is related to the abstract interacting product $\bint$ in the same way that the Wick product is related to the abstract non-interacting product $\bullet$.